 Step 1: Log in to Google

-The first thing you’ll need to do is log in or sign up for a Google account.
+The first thing you’ll need to do is visit the Google Analytics website and log in by clicking Sign in to Analytics or sign up for an account by clicking Start for free.
 You can either use an existing account or create a new one.

 Step 2: Sign Up For Google Analytics